porla/docs/docs/configuration.md

 Porla can be configured in various ways - either via environment variables, command line arguments, or a configuration file.

-Using a configuration file is recommended since it has support for the most options.
+Using a configuration file is recommended since it has support for all the options available.

 ## Examples